Kintyre/ksconf/docs/source/cheatsheet.rst

               --include-attr 'EVENT_BREAKER*' \
               --include-attr 'LINE_BREAKER*'

-This example is incomplete because it doesn't list *every* index-time :file:`props.conf` attribute, and leaves out file:`transforms.conf` and :file:`fields.conf`, but hopefully you get the idea.
+This example is incomplete because it doesn't list *every* index-time :file:`props.conf` attribute, and leaves out :file:`transforms.conf` and :file:`fields.conf`, but hopefully you get the idea.